Lastman (comic book): Presentation

 The series was initially pre-published on delitoon.com, a free website for the publication of comic books on the web.
 In adapting Lastman to Delitoon, each panel was split up to follow the traditional webtoon type of manhwa, where instead of clicking to advance to the next page, the reader scrolls down to keep reading.
 None of Lastmans spin-off titles have yet to appear on Delitoon.
-Some visual differences appear between the physical and Delitoon releases of the series, notably the entirety of the eighth volume being entirely in colour on Delitoon, whereas in the physical release, only the first few pages are, with the remainder being in black and white.Lastman is depicted as a "French-style manga", by Bastien Vivès: "We use the format and some codes of the manga but we’re not playing at imitating Japanese culture".
+Some visual differences appear between the physical and Delitoon releases of the series, notably the entirety of the eighth volume being entirely in colour on Delitoon, whereas in the physical release, only the first few pages are, with the remainder being in black and white.Lastman is depicted as a "French-style manga", by Bastien Vivès: "We use the format and some codes of the manga but we're not playing at imitating Japanese culture".
 Vivès also mentions other influences such as Disney movies and blockbusters from the 80's and 90's (some of them by Steven Spielberg).
 Most of the characters in Lastman are named after busty pornographic actresses, notably Rachel Aldana, and Tomie Katana having both her name and likeness based on Hitomi Tanaka.

-To keep up with the exacting publication rhythm of 20 sheets per week, the authors have well-defined tasks: "Bastien [Vivès] imagines the story in its main arcs, the intentions of the characters, the way the action will evolve, then talks about with the other two: Balak is in charge of the storyboard, cuts the album into episodes, in the way of a TV series season […] Finally, Michaël [Sanlaville] draws 20 sheets weekly with Bastien, and everyone checks everyone else’s sheet".
-The narration rhythm is based on that of a TV series’: "We try to adapt to the rhythm of quickly fast produced and aired TV series, like The Walking Dead or Game of Thrones’s adaptations.
+To keep up with the exacting publication rhythm of 20 sheets per week, the authors have well-defined tasks: "Bastien [Vivès] imagines the story in its main arcs, the intentions of the characters, the way the action will evolve, then talks about with the other two: Balak is in charge of the storyboard, cuts the album into episodes, in the way of a TV series season [...]
+Finally, Michaël [Sanlaville] draws 20 sheets weekly with Bastien, and everyone checks everyone else's sheet".
+The narration rhythm is based on that of a TV series': "We try to adapt to the rhythm of quickly fast produced and aired TV series, like The Walking Dead or Game of Thrones's adaptations.
 And as for this, we really have to bow down to Balak, who rapidly creates and storyboards without losing anything of his quality".

 The main line of comics concluded with its twelfth volume, released on the 20th of November, 2019.
-As of May 2020, First Second Books has only published the first six volumes of the series in English.
+As of May 2020, First Second Books published the first six volumes of the series in English.
+Skybound Entertainment released the series as 6 compiled volumes from November 2022-2024.